-I worked in Hong-Kong from 2010 to 2012.
-The first thing I did when I settled down there was to buy a DSLR camera.
-This is a quick account of my strolls and wanders in this urban and green jungles, trying to capture Hong-Kong’s contradictions.
+I worked in Hong Kong from 2010 to 2012.
+The first thing I did when I settled down there was buy a DSLR camera.
+This is a quick account of my strolls and wanders in these urban and green jungles, trying to capture Hong Kong’s contradictions.

 Green and grey jungle

-Hong-Kong is known for being the city with the most skyscrapers in the world, with one of the highest population density.
-Yet, the urban area covers only 5% of the whole territory of Hong-Kong.
-The country parks and special areas cover a total area of 440km2.
+Hong Kong is known for being the city with the most skyscrapers in the world, with one of the highest population densities.
+Yet, the urban area covers only 5% of the whole territory of Hong Kong.
+The country parks and special areas cover a total area of 440 km2.

 A great egret fishing in a river of Lantau island.
 May 2011

-A view from my bedroom located at the 26th floor.
-From there you can understand the density of population.
+A view from my bedroom, located on the 26th floor.
+From there you can understand the density of the population.
 December 2010

 Mong Kok is the busiest district in the world with a population density of 130,000/km2.
 December 2010